 Websites and publications

-- Visit the websites listed earlier in this chapter.
+- Visit the websites listed earlier on this page.

 - Short and long of Futures Markets: SAFEX, Grain Hedging, Speculation Dr JM Geyser.
 A must for every grain producer.
 Visit www.kejafa.com.